 - > Assess commission teams to assess in priority order to needs and resources available and then broker people's needs with available resources.

+- > Coordinate from the Hub

+- > Group volunteers with a mix of skills, physical capabilities, and leadership

+- > Keep a paper trail at the Hub so we know where has been checked, when.
+Then we know where needs to be rechecked over time.

 - > Meet needs with resources

-- > Neighbourhood Support groups

-- > Plateau Residents Facebook group

-- > Plateau School Facebook page

-- > Plateau Village Facebook group

 - > Prioritise needs with resources

 - > Review that needs are being met

 - > Scope define needs and resources

+- > Send teams from hub to check on defined areas, record on Hub Map

-- > The Hub can set up street maps and coordinate searches, or checks by door knocks
+- > The Hub can set up street maps and coordinate searches, or checks by door knocks - > Use text messages to pass information back to the Hub - > Work with what and who we have at the time